<!doctype html public "-//w3c//dtd html 4.0

 Decision analysis and OB: Management Science (Decision Analysis, Organizational Behavior tracks)

-Psychology: J. of Mathematical Psychology, J. of Managerial Psychology, J. of Economic Psychology
+Psychology: J. of Behavioral Decision Making, J. of Mathematical Psychology, J. of Managerial Psychology, J. of Economic Psychology

 Government: National Science Foundation, United States-Israel Binational Science Foundation, Research Grants Council (RGC) of Hong Kong, Austrian Science Fund (FWF)